hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

 The following principles apply generally to staking security:

  - **Keep it simple**.
 Over-engineered solutions tend to increase risk.
  - **Stay up to date**.
-At a minimum, join the [agora-cl-dev Google Group](https://groups.google.com/g/agora-cl-dev) to receive important updates related to client security and maintenance.
-We encourage all stakers to join the [Agora-cl Discord server](https://t.me/bosagora_eng) and [r/ethstaker](https://www.reddit.com/r/ethstaker).
+At a minimum, join the [Bosagora Telegram](https://t.me/bosagora_eng).
 Visit the [Learning Resources](#learning-resources) section at the end of this guide for a short list of resources that we recommend visiting periodically.
  - **Testnet first**.
 Harden your configuration using testnet [<a href='#footnote-1'>1</a>] before staking with real BOA on mainnet.
  - **Simulate risk events**.
 For each of the aspects within this document, simulate risk events and document your own risk mitigation plans.
 You can use the [risk mitigation worksheet](#mitigation-worksheet) located at the end of this guide.
  - **Proactively manage risk** You can't completely eliminate risk, but you can minimize it by following the best practices within this guide.
  - **If you’re not sure, ask**.
-The [Agora-cl Discord server](https://t.me/bosagora_eng) and [r/ethstaker](https://www.reddit.com/r/ethstaker) subreddit are full of people who genuinely enjoy helping out.
+The [Bosagora Telegram](https://t.me/bosagora_eng) are full of people who genuinely enjoy helping out.

 ## Uptime management
 The security of the Agora blockchain relies on a **highly available** network of validators.
 Agora's proof-of-stake implementation incentivizes validators to remain online.

-If your validator goes offline, you can lose some of your staked BOA [<a href='#footnote-2'>2</a>].
+If your validator goes offline, you can lose some of your staked BOA.
+In a similar way to staked ETH in the Ethereum blockchain shown here [<a href='#footnote-2'>2</a>].
 As long as you're online most of the time, you'll be profitable.
 Losses incurred from occasional downtime are negligible [<a href='#footnote-3'>3</a>].

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to **keep it simple**.
 Complex validator architectures run the risk of accidentally engaging in slashable behavior.
 This can result in slashing [<a href='#footnote-4'>4</a>], which is a far steeper price to pay than the occasional downtime penalty.